 After the hour, the mass should have doubled in size.
 Press down to eject the air, and cut into 10 equal pieces.
 Form balls again, adding tension to one side and place them seam down on an oiled baking sheet.
 Cover for 15 minutes.

 For the tomato sauce, I like to use canned whole San Marzano tomatoes from Italy.
 Crush the tomatoes and use together with the juice.
 Just add salt and a bit of pepper, nothing else.

 In the meantime, prepare the oven and a cast iron skillet.
 Heat up the grill of the oven, and heat up the skillet on the stove to maximum heat.

 Now start preparing the first pizza.
 Slowly push flat the ball of pizza dough, and work your way to flatten and stretch the dough.
-You need to work slowly so it doesn’t break.
+You need to work slowly, so it doesn’t break.
 The dough needs to be so thin you almost can see through.
-When you have reached the size of the inside of the skillet, place the pizza into the hot skillet.
+When you have reached the size of the inside of the skillet, place the pizza in the hot skillet.

 Within seconds the pizza dough forms bubbles, and soon smoke will arise from the bottom.
 It’s time to turn the pizza bottoms up and start adding tomato sauce and tiny bits of mozzarella on the crispy top.
 Be fast, so the bottom doesn’t blacken too much, and transfer the skillet to the oven grill.
 Bake for a minute or two, until the cheese makes bubbles and the outer crust is browning a bit and is crispy.
 Take out and immediately serve, sprinkle fresh basil leaves on top and maybe a bit of olive oil.